Posterior Meta-Replay for Continual Learning: Algorithms

 \subsubsection{Elastic Weight Consolidation}

 \citet{kirkpatrick:ewc:2017} propose elastic weight consolidation (EWC), a CL algorithm that limits the plasticity of weights that are considered important for solving previous tasks, and therefore mitigates forgetting.
-In contrast to VCL, the algorithm is based on a Laplace approximation of the posterior \cite{mackay:1992:practical}.
-For completeness, we detail here the derivation of this algorithm, specifically of its more mathematically sound variant \textit{Online EWC} \cite{huszar:ewc:note:2018, schwarz:online:ewc}, which we simply refer to as \textit{EWC} for brevity.
+In contrast to VCL, the algorithm is based on a Laplace approximation of the posterior \cite{mackay:1992:practical} where approximations are restricted to diagonal covariance matrices.\footnote{An interesting extension with non-diagonal covariance matrices is described in \citet{ritter:kronecker:laplace}.} For completeness, we detail here the derivation of this algorithm, specifically of its more mathematically sound variant \textit{Online EWC} \cite{huszar:ewc:note:2018, schwarz:online:ewc}, which we simply refer to as EWC in the tables for brevity.
 Afterwards, we explain how this algorithm is commonly used in the literature in a task-agnostic setting, and propose an alternative solution based on a combination of shared and task-specific parameters that leads to improved performance.

-\paragraph{Online EWC.} The core idea of EWC (and of prior-focused methods in general) simply consists in performing a recursive Bayesian update of a single posterior distribution as new tasks arrive:
+\paragraph{Online EWC.} The core idea of EWC (and of \textit{prior-focused} methods in general) simply consists in performing a recursive Bayesian update of a single posterior distribution as new tasks arrive:

 where we have used the fact that $\mathcal{D}^{(1:T-1)}$ and $\mathcal{D}^{(T)}$ are conditionally independent given $\mathbf{W}$.
 For simplicity, we start by considering $T=2$:

 This is almost identical to the original formulation (cf. Eq 2. in \citet{kirkpatrick:ewc:2017}), except that the denominator contains $p(\mathcal{D}^{(2)} \mid \mathcal{D}^{(1)})$ and not simply $p(\mathcal{D}^{(2)})$, since the datasets are only conditionally independent, as noted by \citet{huszar:ewc:note:2018}.
 Optimizing the parameters $\mathbf{W}$ corresponds to finding their most probable value given the data: